devnull-cz/c-prog-lang/modules/home-assignments/pointers.md

 printf("%td\n", p - q);
 ```

-What is a reasonable value of the 1st argument (`i`)?

 Usage: `./a.out <i>`

+What is a reasonable value of the 1st argument (`i`) of the program ?

-:eyes: #source ptr-to-array-of-ptrs.c
+#source ptr-to-array-of-ptrs.c